Orillusion/orillusion-web/docs/guide/getting_start/draw_cube.md

 scene3D.addChild(light);
 ```

-## Create a new object and Add MeshRenderer
+## Create a New Object and Add MeshRenderer

 After adding the MeshRenderer to the object, we need to attach the geometry and materials to the object's MeshRenderer.